 Christian is recognised as one of the most highly regarded individuals in international arbitration under 45, in the Who’s Who Legal Arbitration – Future Leaders 2017, 2018, 2019 and 2020.

 Relevant matters in the past three years where substantial involvement can be disclosed include:

-- Counsel for a major Spanish company in a dispute against a Latin American State related to the termination of the concession of a multi-billion dollar project in Latin America.
+- Counsel for a major European company in an ICSID arbitration against a Latin American State related to the termination of the concession for the construction of a major pipeline in Latin America.

 - Counsel for a Chilean company in an ICC Emergency Arbitration and two ICC arbitrations under New York law brought by international engineering companies in relation to an EPC Contract for a power plant in Chile.